rishiraj824/jackal/_posts/2018-02-23-15-FAQs-about-GSoC.md

     11. I am not familiar with Git/Github.
 What do I do?

 This is a major problem because every GSoC applicant is expected to have learned Git/Github or be able to submit his or her code online.
-There are various courses and [Youtube Videos](https://www.youtube.com/results?search_query=git+101&page=&utm_source=opensearch) which can help you get started.
+There are various courses, [try.github.io](https://try.github.io/levels/1/challenges/1) and [Youtube Videos](https://www.youtube.com/results?search_query=git+101&page=&utm_source=opensearch) which can help you get started.

     12. My Github profile isn't that impressive.
 Is that a problem?